plannigan/columbo/docs/usage-guide/validators.md

     A `Choice` question will only continue when ++enter++ is pressed if the input matches the number `columbo` assigned to one of the choices.

-A `Validator` should be a function that accepts a string & an `Answers` dictionary and returns `None` or a string (`Callable[[str,Answers],Optional[str]]`).
+A `Validator` must be a function that accepts a string and an `Answers` dictionary.
+The function must returns `None` or a string.
+To say it another way, the type signature of function must be `Callable[[str,Answers],Optional[str]]`.
 The first value is the response provided by the user.
 The second value is an `Answers` dictionary that will contain the value for each previous question that has been asked.
 If the response is a valid answer, the function should return `None`.
-If the response is invalid, the function should return a string describing why the value is invalid.
-This message will be displayed to the user and the question will be re-asked.
+If the response is invalid, the function should return a string describing why the value is invalid. `columbo` will display this message before asking the user the question again.

 The example below shows a question that asks for the user's email address.
 The `Validator` provides a simple check to see if the email address seems valid<sup>1</sup>.
 If the user's response doesn't contain an `@` character with at least one